 American Art: The Stories We Carry presents five thematic galleries in which many ideas overlap.
 Storied Places explores how people interact with land and places.
 Transnational America unearths the histories embedded in objects of migration, trade, and exploration.
 Reimagining Regionalism, curated by Inye Wokoma, elevates historically excluded narratives of communities in the Pacific Northwest.
 Ancestors and Descendants features the multiplicity of American identities.
-And Memory Keepers reflects on the Pacific Northwest region’s different cultural practices of storytelling and remembering.
+Memory Keepers, on view October 2022–April 2023, reflected on the Pacific Northwest region’s different cultural practices of storytelling and remembering.
+In April 2023, the gallery was reinstalled as Reaching Back, Guiding the Future, probing the country’s legacy of structural racism to advance a more equitable future.
 Below, explore new conversations between selected works in each thematic gallery.

 The first gallery that visitors enter in the installation, Storied Places fittingly starts with the land itself, exploring diverse approaches to place, nature, and the landscape genre.
 Shaun Peterson (Tulalip/Puyallup) is a contemporary artist who both carves cedar and paints on canvas.
 With the graphic, banner-like Song for the Moon (2022), he echoes a spiritual connection to the land, bringing a narrative long transmitted orally into vivid representation: the story of dukwibuł, the Changer who formed the land, and Wolf, who protects humans through prayer and ceremony.
 Nearby, Sanford Robinson Gifford’s Mount Rainier, Bay of Tacoma – Puget Sound (1875) reflects a tradition of capturing sublime places that are meant to be observed or tamed.
 Gifford’s focus is the immense beauty of the light and the mountain (called Tahoma by the region’s original inhabitants).
 He did not intend the figures rowing across the water to be specific portraits, while visitors today may wonder about them: are they perhaps traveling by canoe to work in the hop fields?